 Body at Work: Anatomy, Physiology, and Disease

-This course provides students considering a career in the health professions a foundation in the study of human form and function from the perspective of practicing medical professionals.
-The course is designed to increase students' understanding of the structure and function of the human body, and of issues related to human health, such that they may become better stewards of their own health.
+One of the main objectives of this course is to provide students considering a career in the health professions a foundation in the study of human form and function, from the perspective of practicing medical professionals.
+Additionally, the course is designed to increase the student’s understanding of the structure and function of the human body and to facilitate their understanding of issues related to human health, such that they may become better stewards of their own health.

 Students in this course will: